Customer service vs hospitality: what’s the difference?

 In the hospitality industry, it's all about people.
 True hospitality is about creating meaningful guest connections – offering not just a place to stay, but a sense of care and comfort.

 It's proactive, not reactive.
-Great hospitality is intuitive: anticipating needs, remembering preferences, and adding personal touches that make the guest feel seen and valued.
+Great hospitality is intuitive: anticipating needs, remembering preferences and adding personal touches that make the guest feel seen and valued.
 It's what turns a good stay into a great one.

 What is hospitality

-What is customer service?
+What is the difference between customer experience and customer service?

-Customer service is more transactional - it's about responding to needs when they arise.
-A guest has a question, a request, or a problem, and customer service steps in to solve it, fast and effectively.
+Customer service is more transactional – it's about responding to needs when they arise.
+A guest has a question, a request or a problem, and customer service steps in to solve it, fast and effectively.

 That doesn't mean it's less important.
-On the contrary, customer service is critical to smoothing out issues, keeping guests informed, and reducing friction at key moments like booking, check-in, or troubleshooting.
+On the contrary, customer service is critical to smoothing out issues, keeping guests informed and reducing friction at key moments like booking, check-in or troubleshooting.

 Think of it as the engine behind the experience – essential for keeping things running, even if it's less visible than hospitality.
 You can explore six key ways to improve customer service here.